ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    If you don't have a subnet available, you can create one by using the `POST /subnets` method.
 For more information about creating an {{site.data.keyword.vpc_short}}, see [IBM Cloud API Docs - Create a subnet](/apidocs/vpc/latest#create-subnet).

-1. List the available images for creating your instance template.
+1. List the images that are available to create your instance template.

    ```sh
    curl -X GET "$vpc_api_endpoint/v1/images?version=2023-07-13&generation=2" -H "Authorization: Bearer $iam_token"